marcelauliano/MitoHiFi/README.md

 ### 2.3 Manually install all dependencies

-This is the least recommended way to install MitoHiFi, but bellow you find a list of softwares that need to be installed and in your PATH before you install MitoHiFi.
-The software versions are the latest ones we have tested and confirmed to be working:
+This is the least recommended way to install MitoHiFi, but below you will find a list of software that needs to be installed and added to your PATH before installing MitoHiFi.
+The software versions provided are the latest ones we have tested and confirmed to be working:

   - python=3.7
   - samtools=1.11